CV

 Senior Associate San Francisco, CA

 Consultant in energy and natural resource practice area.
-Responsible for marketing and managing up to $1 million in consulting project revenues.
+Responsible for managing $1 million in annual consulting project revenues.
 Developed EPRI seminar program for electric utility executives.
 Focused on decision analysis for R&D and technical investments.

 SRI International September 1978 to October 1980